Hello! Today I wanted to share a recipe from my new natural cleaning book Fresh Clean Home. It’s for my homemade oven cleaner that actually works.

 The best part?
 You can pick up all of the ingredients (mostly from the baking aisle!) next time you’re at the supermarket!

 Is cleaning the oven your least favourite job?
 Mine, too, my friend, mine, too.
 I shan’t admit how often I clean my oven (you might judge me), but let’s just say it’s not as often as I should.

 For me, the big problem is that I find the caustic fumes from conventional oven cleaners overwhelming.
-Instead, I’ve come up with this oven-cleaning gel that does the trick without the noxious atmosphere.
-The gel ensures the cleaner clings to the sides of your oven overnight, allowing the soda crystals to really get in and help dissolve the cooked-on grease and grime.
+Instead, I’ve come up with this homemade oven-cleaning gel that does the trick without the noxious atmosphere.
+The gel ensures the homemade cleaner clings to the sides of your oven overnight, allowing the soda crystals to really get in and help dissolve the cooked-on grease and grime.
 The result is a clean oven without the chemical stench.